herrethan/primoris-gatsby/content/page/departments-science/index.md

 <div class="row">
   <div class="column medium-7">
     <p>Science instruction follows a hands-on interactive approach throughout all elementary levels.
 Students engage in a variety of complex, scientific topics derived from multiple fields of study (astronomy, biology, ecology, geology, physics, chemistry, engineering, etc.).
-The scientific method and engineering design loopa are practiced throughout all study in these coures, and students create their own experiments to test concepts starting at a very young age.</p>
+The scientific method and engineering design loop are practiced throughout all study in these courses, and students create their own experiments to test concepts starting at a very young age.</p>
   </div>
   <div class="column medium-5">
     <img src="/img/science-1.jpg" alt="Physics experiment" />